fusioncharts/dev_centre_docs/chart-guide/chart-configurations/size-and-type.md

 You can also provide a new data source and format as an optional second parameter of `chartType (chartType, options)` method, to change the data along with the chart.

-Now that you know how to configure the size of different charts to put them on single page, take a look at centralizing cosmetic properties of charts across the entire application.
+Now that you know how to configure the size of different charts to put them on a single page take a look at centralizing cosmetic properties of charts across the entire application.